zabealbe/PureAir/README.md

 docker-compose up
 ```

+You can now view the web ui with [http://localhost:12380](http://localhost:12380)

-Once everything started up you can start sending data with your Pure Air IOT device, check out [Hardware](Hardware) for
+Once everything is up and running you can start sending data with your Pure Air IOT device, check out [Hardware](Hardware)
-the source code.
+to find the sources on how to build one.

 ## Frontend